gekkowrld/aw-conf/README.md

 Each config is to be found in their own folders
 Each configs installs their own requirements so there is no "global" install

+:warning: The install script doesn't work, not pretend to!

 Special shoutout: